exabrial/mockito-object-injection/README.md

   }
  }
 ```

+* _A *true unit test* means testing one unit of code, so firing up an Arquillian, Spring, or CDI container means you are no longer testing one thing.
+In Java, a class is generally considered the smallest testable unit of code testable, but there are also static methods and lambdas which might also fall into this category._

 Well...
 A lot of folks on the interwebs at this poing will sigh loudly, rock back in their rocking chair, and hike up their trousers and yammer: _"Well that kids is why we use CONSTRUCTOR INJECTION.
 You gootta expose that Boolean as a contructor variable!!!"_ then proceed to continue to yell at the kids on their lawn.